droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc L - The Den of Wolves.md

 If the players attack Bianca, she immediately shatters the crystal.
 (See **Kiril’s Return** below for more information on Kiril’s arrival.)
 Bianca also shatters the crystal if the players fail to distract or satisfy her within a reasonable period of time.
 Bianca assumes her wolf form and flees if the players continue to attack.

-The players can convince Bianca to stand down with a successful DC 20 Charisma (Intimidation) check or, if they invoke her troubled relationship with Kiril and treat her with kindness, a successful DC 10 Charisma (Persuasion) check.
-The Charisma (Persuasion) check automatically succeeds if the players befriended Bianca at Lake Baratok.
+The players can convince Bianca to stand down with a successful DC 28 Intimidation check to Coerce or, if they invoke her troubled relationship with Kiril and treat her with kindness, a successful DC 21 Diplomacy check.
+The Diplomacy check automatically succeeds if the players befriended Bianca at Lake Baratok.
 In either case, Bianca takes no action against the players as they conclude their conversation with Ilya and Zuleika, though she quietly calls Zuleika and the players “fools" for their defiance of Kiril’s will.

 If asked for the source of her fear, Bianca shudders and says only, “He’s always had a hot temper.
 But it’s far worse than it’s ever been, and he’s so much stronger now than he was before.
 If he returns and finds you here, you have no idea what he’ll do to you."
 (Bianca is confident that Kiril would never harm her.
 However, she fears the players’ gruesome fates if Kiril returns and finds them, and prefers not to have such horrors on her conscience.)
 ## L4f.
 Kiril’s Return
 If Bianca breaks the _crystal of alarm_, the werewolf pack returns to the den after 10 minutes.
-The pack includes eighteen **wolves**, eight **werewolves**, and [[Non-Player Characters#Kiril Stoyanovich|Kiril Stoyanovich]].
+The pack includes eighteen **wolves**, six **werewolves**, and [[Non-Player Characters#Kiril Stoyanovich|Kiril Stoyanovich]].

 If the players remain at the den, Kiril directs the wolves and werewolves to attack them as described in [[Arc Q - A Shining Beacon#Q5.
 Pack Attack|Arc Q - A Shining Beacon]].

-If the players have departed the den, but failed to conceal their trail with magic (e.g., *pass without trace* or *dimension door*), Kiril and the pack pursue them.
-If the players remain outside of a settlement's walls, they must succeed on a DC 19 group Dexterity (Stealth) check to evade the pack's notice.
+If the players have departed the den, but failed to [Cover Tracks](https://2e.aonprd.com/Actions.aspx?ID=2407) with DC 23 Survival Check or with magic (e.g., *vanishing tracks* or *translocate*), Kiril and the pack pursue them.
+If the players remain outside of a settlement's walls, they must succeed on a DC 25 Stealth check to evade the pack's notice.
 If the pack finds the players, Kiril directs the wolves and werewolves to attack them as described in [[Arc Q - A Shining Beacon#Q5.
 Pack Attack|Arc Q - A Shining Beacon]].

 ***Milestone.*** Meeting Ilya and Zuleika completes a story milestone.
-If the players successfully escape the werewolf den after making a deal with Zuleika, award each player 1,500 XP.
-If the players also free Ilya and Zuleika from the den, award each player an additional 250 XP.
+If the players successfully escape the werewolf den after making a deal with Zuleika, award each player 250 XP.